-For winter 2019/20 we are rolling out our SUREfit Boot Lab concept.
-These shops and in-store areas offer the best custom ski boot fitting experience and are backed up with one of the largest ski boot ranges in the UK.
+Our stores with SUREfit Boot Lab areas offer the best custom ski boot fitting experience and are backed up with one of the largest ski boot ranges in the UK.

 The Boot Lab is a revolutionary new ski boot fitting experience with state of the art boot fitting devices and the option of making a free online reservation for your in-store boot fitting.

 The store teams are skilled at modifying existing or new boots to achieve that perfect fit, so whether it’s stretching, grinding or softening, they’ll remedy potential problems to give a precise fit, greater comfort and even improved skiing skills!